-Under LIHEAP, grants are provided to the states to assist eligible households to meet the costs of home energy In addition to the 50 states and the District of Columbia, grants were provided in:
+Under LIHEAP, grants are available to assist eligible households to meet the costs of home energy.
+In addition to the 50 states and the District of Columbia, grants were provided in fiscal year 2000 to 128 Indian tribes or tribal organizations and 5 trust territories.